ottenhoff/drupal-lti_tool_provider/README.txt

 Drupal Realname module to use field_fullname for user name display.
 If provided, the lis_person_contact_email_primary is mapped to the account mail field otherwise a dummy email user_id@domain.example.com is used.
+If provided, the user_image is mapped to the account profile picture.

 Drupal Role Mapping
 The roles provided from the LMS can be mapped to any Drupal global roles.